$1/night road trips in the US. Click here

 Parking Teatro Romano

-Large car park in historic centre.
+Large car park in historic center.

 Camping Puerto Peña

 We exit Extremadura to enter La Mancha, Don Quixote’s land.
 Your next stop on this Madrid road trip is at one of La Mancha’s main cities, Ciudad Real often called The Capital of La Mancha.